finbourne/configuration-sdk-csharp-preview/sdk/docs/ConfigurationSetsApi.md

             try
             {
-                // [EXPERIMENTAL] GenerateAccessToken: Generate a Personal Access Token for the current user and stores it in the me token
+                // [EARLY ACCESS] GenerateAccessToken: Generate a Personal Access Token for the current user and stores it in the me token
                 PersonalAccessToken result = apiInstance.GenerateAccessToken(action);
                 Debug.WriteLine(result);
             }